-Save yourself some money by making this homemade pumpkin pie spice – a must have recipe for Autumnal baking!
+Save yourself some money by making this homemade pumpkin pie spice – the cosy, warming flavours of Autumn in a jar!

 I came across an American recipe recently that called for pumpkin pie spice.
 Since you can’t buy pumpkin pie spice in UK supermarkets, I thought I would do a quick google search to see if I could order some online.

 My research showed me that it was going to set me back at least a fiver for one teeny little pot that would probably last about 5 minutes.
 Errr I don’t think so, not for this frugal Scottish lass.
 I quickly scanned the list of ingredients.

 Hang on, I have all these ingredients in my cupboard.
 I could make it myself and save myself some money!

 Making your own spice mix couldn’t be simpler.
 It’s just a case of mixing the spices together.
 Hardly any work at all!

 For the best tasting pumpkin spice mix, do make sure your spices are as fresh as possible.
 I wouldn’t recommend using any spices that have been sitting at the back of your cupboard for years!

 You can use this cosy, Autumnal spice blend in both sweet and savoury dishes.

 You could also replace the individual spices in these pumpkin spice muffins with 2 teaspoons of pumpkin spice.